 “Are you sure?”

 “Absolutely.
-It will hit at any…” The explosion suddenly pierced her head through her ears.
+It will hit at any . . .”
+The explosion suddenly pierced her head through her ears.
 She yanked the headset off, but she was too slow to save her ears from being swamped with a painful and enduring ringing.

 A second later the detonation rumbled through the hull of the Prospect.

 Percy smiled.
-“Nice work Cassandra!
+“Nice work, Cassandra!
 They may not risk another torpedo on us in these waters.
 They wasted two already, and those things are expensive.”

-“Great,” Gregory smirked, “so they’ll just go back to trying to ram us.”
+“Great,” Gregory smirked.
+“So they’ll just go back to trying to ram us.”

 “Cassandra, the next task is to find the Gnat and figure out what Hemi is doing,” Percy said.